-Navi Radjou is an innovation and leadership advisor and bestselling author based in Silicon Valley.
+Navi Radjou is a French-American scholar, an innovation and leadership advisor, and a bestselling author based in Silicon Valley.
 Navi’s most recent book, Frugal Innovation: How To Do More With Less (with a foreword by Paul Polman, CEO, Unilever), published byThe Economist in 2015, shows how companies can innovate faster, better, and sustainably in today’s customer-driven global tech economy shaped by climate change.
 Navi has also coauthored the global bestseller Jugaad Innovation (over 100,000 copies sold worldwide) and From Smart To Wise.
 His TED talk on frugal innovation has garnered over 1.5 million video views.
 And, he has received the prestigious Thinkers50 Innovation Award.

 Navi Radjou offers a truly unique and valuable perspective which powerfully fuses together Europe, Silicon Valley and India.

 — Stuart Crainer & Des Dearlove, Thinkers50 Founders